Table of Contents

 In cases of partial entitlement, the Medical Impairment rating and the QOL rating are added and the level of entitlement is applied to determine the Disability Assessment.

-A Member/Veteran/Client has been awarded partial entitlement of 4/5 major depressive disorder.
+A Member/Veteran/Client has been awarded partial entitlement for major depressive disorder.
 The following steps demonstrate how to calculate the Disability Assessment for this partially entitled condition.

 - Step 1: Determine the Medical Impairment rating for major depressive disorder = 15.